cnlohr/cnballpit-vrc/README.md

  * Why is AudioLink weird when doing colors.
  * Fix fadeout not writing fadeout tile to depth in depth pass.
  * TODO: Is the adjacency thing only running once per frame?
 Or double on demand?
+ * TODO: Add another 2 stages, and flag on/off
+ * Make video player collide with player.

 ## 2.0 Release Notes (Morning of July 6)
  * Make balls look really beautiful, try to use D4rk's thing.